 Take attendance using the class roster that is provided to you and write down any students who are missing.

-Then, at the end of the day, let the teacher know which students were absent or late to class in your note.
+At the end of the day, let the teacher know which students were absent or late to class in your note.
 This way, they’ll know who needs to get the makeup assignment.
 The teacher will be grateful for your thoughtfulness.

-5) Note any changes to the sub plan
+2) Changes to the sub plan

 Many teachers will leave sub plans for substitute teachers to follow in case of their absence.
 Usually, following the lesson plan will help you get through the school day without a problem.